LeCoupa/awesome-cheatsheets/languages/python.md

 function_name()
 ```

+* A function must either return a value or have some content.
 * We need not to specify the return type of the function.
 * Functions by default return `None`
 * We can return any datatype.